yearn/yearn-devdocs/docs/developers/v2/hacking-with-yearn.md

 # Examples

-[**Bunker Finance**](https://bunker.finance/): Bunker.finance is a decentralized protocol for NFT-backed loans.
-They integrated with Yearn v3’s USDC and WETH vaults and use them as a place to earn interest on funds that are currently not being supplied to borrowers.

 [**Skew You**](https://github.com/Tburm/tracer-vault): Users can borrow against their options collateral, unlocking a whole new world of capital efficiency.

 [**Possum**](https://github.com/Possum-ONE): Fixed-income product that can turn every farm into two fix/variable pools.
 Based on the game model, fixed pool users can have guaranteed APY while the variable user gets higher APY with higher risk.